London Drum

 Alternative routes include Holland Park to Monument, Holland Park to Borough and Holland Park to Southwark

-London Bridge station is wheelchair accessible, and has step-free access from the street to the train
+London Bridge is wheelchair accessible, and has step-free access from the street to the train

-Changing tube line at Bond Street – You can use a lift when changing between the Central and Jubilee line platforms
+Changing trains at Bond Street – You can use a lift when changing between the Central and Jubilee line platforms

-The journey from London Bridge to Holland Park is in fare zones 1&2 and you’ll have to use the Jubilee and Central tube lines, changing trains at Bond Street
+This journey is in zones 1&2 and you’ll have to use the Jubilee and Central lines, changing trains at Bond Street

 1. From London Bridge take the Jubilee Line